D♭ Augmented Seventh Chord

 Harmonic Function

-The Db augmented seventh chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
+The D♭ augmented seventh chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
 Its harmonic role varies by key — in major keys it provides extended harmonic tension.

 The augmented seventh chord adds a minor seventh to the augmented triad, combining the restlessness of an augmented fifth with the tension of a dominant seventh.
 Used for maximum harmonic tension.
+The D♭ Augmented Seventh Chord specifically contains 4 notes: D♭, F, A, B (formula: 1-3-♯5-♭7).
+On piano, Db-rooted chords place the root on a black key surrounded by other black keys, and the hand naturally cups over the raised surface for smooth voice leading.
+Romantic piano repertoire, contemporary R&B, and cinematic underscore frequently feature Db chords for their lush, introspective warmth.

 Common Progressions